 Here’s the answer to the big question of the day.
-First, I’ll show you some differnt times that different levels of runners have finished their 5k.
+First, I’ll show you some different times that different levels of runners have finished their 5k.

 Fastest 5k time: Berihu Aregawi (ETH) is the current world champion for the fastest 5000m run.
 He finished at 12:49 in Barcelona, 31 December 20211 5K run world record progression.
 (2023, May 2).
 Wikipedia. https://en.wikipedia.org/wiki/5K_run_world_record_progression.

 Keep in mind that this is the fastest 5k speed, so unless you’re a very advanced runner, elite runners are an unrealistic comparison point.
 Let’s take a look at the average running pace for running just one mile.

 Average 5k time: Based on the average runner’s mile speed, we can calculate that the average 5k – or 3 mile – time is in the range of 26 – 36 minutes.

 5k run times broken down: If 26 – 36 minutes is the average 5k speed for a person who has been training, let’s break that down to see what it looks like on smaller levels.